Code-for-Miami/Miami-2014-LBT-Receipts/README.md

-# 2014 Local Body Tax (LBT) Receipts of Miami-Dade County
+# 2014 Local Business Tax (LBT) Receipts of Miami-Dade County

 The following is a CSV file of the 2014 Local Business Tax (LBT) Receipts of Miami-Dade County.